ayang629/IoT_Messaging_Brokers/README.md

 	other Node-related dependencies are included in the package.json (downloaded into the node_modules folder)

-The servers take one of 3 options: mosca, mosquitto, and ponte.
+The brokers take one of 3 options: mosca, mosquitto, and ponte.

-The mosca broker will take whatever information it receives and output it into a data file called mosca_output.txt.
-The ponte broker will launch brokers and listen for messages from HTTP, MQTT, and COAP and output data into ponte_output.txt The mosquitto broker will launch and take whatever information it receives and output data into mosquitto_output.txt
+	The mosquitto broker is a barebones broker that listens on port 1883 by default.

+	The mosca broker uses a mosquitto broker that listens on port 1883.
+The mosca broker itself listens on port 3001.

+	The ponte broker uses a mosca instance (port 3001) as well as CoAP (3000) and HTTP (port 8080) servers.

-To terminate the server, simply provide a SIGINT (ctrl-c) command, which will trigger a trap to clean up the background process (i.e: the redis server).
+To terminate the server, simply provide a SIGINT (ctrl-c) command, which will trigger a trap to clean up background processes (e.g: redis persistence server, sleep calls, active node clients).

 To run server individually:

 	$ ./servers.sh [mosquitto | mosca | ponte]

-	e.g:
+	NOTE: As mentioned, the mosca server needs running mosquitto broker as it uses it for its pubsub capabilities.

+	# ./servers.sh mosquitto

 	$ ./servers.sh mosca

 The clients take one of 3 options: simple (bare-mosquitto calls), mqttjs, and paho.

-Currently only the mqttjs and simple paho client are implemented.
+CURRENTLY, ONLY THE MQTTJS CLIENT IS CONFIGURED FOR EXPERIMENTS.

 The num_clients argument determines how many clients the clients.sh script will run at once, and the msgs_per_client represents the number of messages each client will attempt to publish.

-To run client experiment:
+To run client experiment (NOTE, MQTTJS CLIENT SENDS TO PORT 3001 BY DEFAULT, change to 1883 when running pure mosquitto):

-	First, make sure server script is configured.
+	First, make sure your servers are running.
 Then, run the following command

-	$ ./experiment.sh conf_file
+	$ ./experiment.sh experiment.conf

 	Options in configuration file: